Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Discussion

-The next major discussion point revolves around point (b), the weak dependence of solid friction on sliding velocity, which we observe even in single-asperity sliding contacts.
-The generic explanation for why kinetic friction often depends only weakly on sliding velocity $v$ is that it is caused by (elastic or plastic) instabilities whose nature does not change with~$v$.
+The next major discussion point revolves around point (b), the weak dependence of solid friction on sliding velocity, which we observe even in the molecular dynamics single-asperity sliding contacts.
+The generic explanation for why kinetic friction often depends only weakly on sliding velocity $v$ is that it is caused by (elastic or plastic) instabilities whose nature does not change with~$v$ for small sliding speeds.
 This is demonstrated quantitatively in the Prandtl model~\cite{Prandtl1928ZAMM,Popov2012ZAMM,Manzi2021TL}, which consists of a mass point (representing either an atom or a more coarse-grained entity, such as an atomic-force microscope tip~\cite{Gnecco2000PRL}) dragged by an elastic spring past a sinusoidal potential representing the corrugation of a counterface.
-Analysis of this model shows that a similar amount of potential energy is dissipated each time a degree of freedom pops forward from an unstable position to a new energy minimum, so long as the underlying instability mechanism remains unchanged.
+Analysis of this model shows that a similar amount of potential energy is dissipated each time a degree of freedom pops forward from an unstable position to a new energy minimum, so long as the underlying instability mechanism remains unchanged, which is expected for sliding speeds much smaller than the (usually rapid) slip velocities in the instabilities.
 This argument extends far beyond purely elastic systems and has been shown to apply, for example, to boundary lubricants~\cite{Muser2002PRL}.
 However, our atomistic simulations reveal that this generic picture is too simple.
-The quartz surface undergoes much more massive plastic flow at 0.1~m/s than at 10~m/s.
+Thus, the quartz surface undergoes much more massive plastic flow at 0.1~m/s than at 10~m/s.
 We conclude that the friction-increasing thermal effects, which enhance both the quality and quantity of contacts, are approximately compensated in this system by friction-reducing, thermally activated creep that helps to release thermal stress.